vasi786/smartslurmcommands/docs/contributing.md

 # Contributing Guide

 Thank you for your interest in contributing to smartslurmcommands!
-This guide explains the project structure, coding style, testing requirements, and the release workflow so you can contribute confidently.
+This guide explains the project structure, coding style, and testing requirements to contribute.

 ## 1. Repository structure
 ```